docsforadobe/javascript-tools-guide/docs/user-interface-tools/managing-control-titles.md

 relative to the element it identifies.

 The title-layout mechanism provides a simpler way to accomplish this task for many common cases.
-It allows you to define an element’s title and its spacial relationship with the graphic representation of the object it identifies, without the need for additional `statictext` and container elements.
-Title layout operates on an element’s optional [title](control-objects.md#controlobj-title) and [titleLayout](control-objects.md#controlobj-titlelayout) properties.
+It allows you to define an element's title and its spacial relationship with the graphic representation of the object it identifies, without the need for additional `statictext` and container elements.
+Title layout operates on an element's optional [title](control-objects.md#controlobj-title) and [titleLayout](control-objects.md#controlobj-titlelayout) properties.
-It treats this title and the element’s graphic representation as two separate objects whose relative positions are controlled according to layout rules within a virtual container that encloses both objects.
+It treats this title and the element's graphic representation as two separate objects whose relative positions are controlled according to layout rules within a virtual container that encloses both objects.
 This is similar to the operation of the automatic layout mechanism, but within a more limited scope.